bendilobi/phoon/README.md

 ## Overview

-`Phoon` is a free and open-source app that supports you in establishing a habit of regular Wim Hof style breathwork exercise:
+`Phoon` is a free and open-source app that supports you in establishing a habit of regular Wim Hof style breathwork exercise.

 ![Streak with two rings](screenshots/find_motivation.png)
 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>